 *American Library Association.
 Strong School Libraries Build Strong Students.
 Strong School Libraries Build Strong Students, ALA, March 2013, www.ala.org/aasl/sites/ala.org.aasl/files/content/aaslissues/advocacy/AASL_infographic.pdf.

-Wylie ISD Librarians are members of professional organizations, attend and contribute to professional development of teachers and librarians, and diligently pursue improving their craft.
+Wylie ISD Librarians are members of professional organizations, attend and contribute to the professional development of teachers and librarians, and diligently pursue improving their craft.
 Your Librarians strive to meet the standards for school libraries as outlined by the...